Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Mechanical.md

 ![image](https://github.com/user-attachments/assets/fdb90103-9197-4f09-ae56-5647a8971d8b)

 This is the latest version to be printed but is not perfect:
--Printing faults
+- Printing faults
--Not enough loops
+- Not enough loops
--Shape could still be optimised
+- Shape could still be optimised
--Clips could be designed and incorporated
+- Clips could be designed and incorporated
--Dust resistance can be improved
+- Dust resistance can be improved
--Better battery stability
+- Better battery stability

 However, the potential for a kickstand as stated in the proposal is now seen to be unnecessary.